Table of Contents

 This reads my-plugin/resources/*.pkl, writes generated Java sources into my-plugin/src/, and refreshes any generated or bundled resources under my-plugin/resources/.

-3. Read config in tasks function ๐Ÿ”—
+3. Read config in init function ๐Ÿ”—

 import ba.sake.deder.*